speechbrain/speechbrain/recipes/MultiWOZ/response_generation/README.md

 cd recipes/MultiWOZ/response_generation/[LLM_model]
 python train_with_[LLM_model].py hparams/train_[LLM_model].yaml --data_folder=/your/data/folder
 ```
-The data will be automatically download in the specified data_folder.
+The data will be automatically downloaded in the specified data_folder.

 # Results